PredixDev/PredixMobileSDK/README.md

 ## Examples

-The following examples show different ways you can use the Predix Mobile SDK.
+The following examples show different ways you can use the Predix SDK for Hybrid.
 They are not meant for production use.

 1. WEB-APPs
   * Predix Mobile Sample app - [MobileExample-WebApp-Sample](https://github.com/PredixDev/MobileExample-WebApp-Sample)